Mac Amhlaoibh and Mac Amhalghaidh (Irish septs): Ancestry chart

 Illustrative diagram of the ancestry of the sept.
 The names in boldface are MacCarthy kings of Desmond with dates (reign, deposed, death).
 The chiefly line of the sept is stated to descend from a descendant of the first MacCarthy king.

 Mac Amhlaoibh (sept of Mág Uidhir)

 The Mac Amhlaoibh sept of Mág Uidhir (Maguire) originated in the area occupied within the present County Fermanagh, Northern Ireland.
 The sept is sometimes referred to as Clann Amlaimh or Clann Amhaoibh.
 The sept traces its descent from Amlaíb (d.1306), younger son of the first Maguire king of Fermanagh—Donn Óc (c.1286–1302) (also known as 'Donn Carrach Maguire').
 Amlaib's family was one of the junior septs that dispossessed non-Maguire families in the area of the Maguire lordship.
 The family established itself in Muinntear Peodacháin, near Lough Erne, dispossessing the Mac Gille Fhinnéin chieftain.
-In consequence of their military actions the family eventually left its mark on the area in the name of the barony of Clanawley in Co Fermanagh.
+In consequence of their military actions the family eventually left its mark on the area in the name of the barony of Clanawley in County Fermanagh.